 Here, we will look at the differences between physical and psychological addiction in detail, so you know what you’re dealing with, and how best to tackle it.
 It is important to know that while we will separate physical and psychological addiction into sections to help explain each, the two types of addiction can and do overlap.

 Before splitting addiction out into physical and psychological addiction, it is helpful to understand what addiction is as an umbrella term.
 When people talk about addiction, it means the continued use of a substance that alters a person’s mood in spite of negative consequences/behaviors.

 To understand what addiction is, you need to be aware of the difference between physical and psychological addiction as well as tolerance and dependence.
 We’ll touch on these here, and explore each in more detail below.

-Soon, the body will be unable to make enough natural opioids to satisfy the tolerant receptors, and will become dependent on the drugs you’re taking.
-This is a physical dependence.
+Soon, the body will be unable to make enough natural opioids to satisfy the tolerant receptors and will become dependent on the drugs you’re taking.
+This is physical dependence.